f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 terraform plan -var-file=input.tfvars
 ```

-## 5. Deploy app and security policy
+## 5. Deploy App and Security Policy

 Run the following command to create and deploy the app and security policy: